 By Carla Marie Rupp

-Costa Rica is a great destination for those on a budget, ever more so for a woman traveling alone.
+There are many things to do in Costa Rica, especially for those on a budget, ever more so for a woman traveling alone.

 But first of all, just where is Costa Rica?
 In Central America between Nicaragua and Panama, it’s a Latin American country at peace, where you meet travelers from all over the world and find friendly locals who welcome you.
+(See the map of Costa Rica below).
 It’s a safe place to travel, so on my Costa Rican adventure I went budget, going from the big city to small, fun towns I heard about along the way.

 Costa Rica is fine for solo traveling but you still need to keep your wits about you, as anywhere.
 Still though, surprises and amazing moments await at nearly every turn.

-This map depicts the tour of Costa Rica the author took by public bus.
+This map of Costa Rica depicts the tour taken by the author by public bus.
 It is interactive; press +/- to enlarge it or make it smaller.
 It can also be viewed, and the route followed, on your smartphone.

 Things to Do in Costa Rica